nimithaajith/RA_BILL_SAMPLE/README.md

     🐳 Fully Dockerized setup for easy deployment and scaling.

 ## 💻 Screenshots
-Please see the Screenshots folder for real project screenshots
+# Please see the Screenshots folder for real project screenshots

+# Only some sample codes are provided, not entire project

+1. update .env with real values
+2. clone the repo
+3. generate ssl certificates
+4. create volumes needed like certbot-etc
+5. build and run docker files
+6. Database is supposed to be seperately hosted. or if you wish add it as new service to docker-compose